 It is no accident that the first space shuttle was called The Enterprise.

 [Photograph by Stephen C. Confer]

-On the Oswego River in the bewitching New Jersey Pine Barrens, late September…
+On the Oswego River in the bewitching New Jersey can you buy vicodin from canada Pine Barrens, late September…